chrisgrieser/shimmering-obsidian/README.md

 **`Triggered via Hotkey`: Take an OCR Screenshot.**
 - Similar to the default Mac Hotkey `cmd + shift + 4`, you will be able to select part of your screen for a screenshot.
 However, instead of saving a screenshot, a new note will be created which contains the OCR-content of the selection.
 - If the file “OCR-Screenshot” already exists in your vault root, any subsequent OCR-Screenshots will instead append to this note.
 This is intended for taking a lot of OCR-Screenshots in succession, e.g., during a lecture or presentation.
-- For best results, you should set the proper languages of the text that is to be recognized with the workflow setting `ocr_languages`.
+- For best results, you should set the proper languages to be recognized with the workflow setting `ocr_languages`.

 <img src="https://i.imgur.com/xwdl1N5.gif" alt="OCR Screenshot" width=60% height=60%>